Strongly correlated physics in organic open-shell quantum systems: Insights from ab-initio Simulations

-In order to understand the many-body effects arising in the open-shell configuration, it is useful to recall some chemical and electronic properties of the pentadienyl and benzyl radicals, and how those are reflected by \emph{ab-initio} simulations.
-In particular, we look at the spatial distribution of the SOMO and at the \emph{ab-initio} Coulomb parameters projected onto the LOs of the active space.
+To understand the many-body effects arising in an open-shell configuration, it is useful to recall relevant chemical properties of the parent radicals and show how those are reflected in their substituted counterparts in the junction setup from \emph{ab-initio} simulations.
+In particular, we inspect the spatial distribution of the SOMO and the cRPA Coulomb parameters projected onto the LOs active space.